-At some point Mr Crawshay Bailey had a large stake in the railway companies of the United States of America and was a major exporter of rails to the States, he exported them to the USA from the Nantyglo Works via Liverpool and had erected a large depot in connection with the London and North Western Railway near the docks at Liverpool for this purpose.
-Mr R. W. Kennard (father of Mr T. W. Kennard – Crumlin Viaduct builder) was the Vice Chairman of the South Wales Colliery Company next to Crawshay Bailey who was the Chairman.
-Mr R. W. Kennard’s son Thomas William Kennard was in the USA at this time laying out the Atlantic and Great Western Railway as the Engineer-in-chief.
+At some point Mr Crawshay Bailey had a large stake in the railway companies of the United States of America and was a major exporter of rails to the states, he exported them to the U.S.A. from the Nantyglo Works via Liverpool and had erected a large depot in connection with the London and North Western Railway near the docks at Liverpool for this purpose.
+Mr R. W. Kennard (father of Mr T. W. Kennard – Crumlin Viaduct builder) was vice-chairman of the South Wales Colliery Company next to the chairman Mr Crawshay Bailey.
+Mr R. W. Kennard’s son Thomas William Kennard was in the U.S.A. at this time laying out the Atlantic and Great Western Railway as the engineer-in-chief.

 The Death of Mr Joseph Bailey.

 Mr Joseph Bailey sadly died in November 1858.